 By the time I caught myself watching my third tutorial on how to get an infant to properly latch onto your nipple to breastfeed, I knew I was out of my mind.
 I am not even close to having a baby.
 I am 26, extremely career-focused, and I'm also newly single with no realistic mating partner in sight.
 I didn't want to experience baby fever, mind you.
 In fact, for months, I was so embarrassed about it that I didn't tell anyone for fear they would judge me for turning into a mushy-gushy stereotype who was valuing her uterus over her ambitions.
 I literally cleared my browser history every night so no one would ever see how many breastfeeding videos I was secretly watching.
 (Which, trust me, is as surreal for me to write as it might be for you to read.)

 And yet, this mysterious, uncontrollable urge in the pit of my stomach telling me "YOU WANT TO HAVE A BABY" raged on.
 I had to wonder, why the hell was this baby fever happening to me?

-What's somewhat comforting is that according to science, baby fever is a real thing, it's not only women who experience it, and it doesn't mean you're brainwashed or crazy.
-A 2012 study out of the Journal Emotion found that the urge to have a baby is not simply a product of society's expectations or the desire to couple up—instead, "there's something distinct that's going on where people want to have children specifically," says Gary Brase, the study's author and a psychology professor at Kansas State University.
+What's somewhat comforting is that according to science, baby fever is a real thing.
+It's not only women who experience it, and it doesn't mean you're brainwashed.
+A 2012 study out of the Journal Emotion found that the urge to have a baby is not simply a product of society's expectations or the desire to couple up.
+Instead, "There's something distinct that's going on where people want to have children specifically," says Gary Brase, the study's author and a psychology professor at Kansas State University.